-- 1 The development hereby permitted must be begun not later than the expiration of three years beginning with the date of this notice. - 2 Materials to be used for the external finishes of the proposed extension, shall match those of the existing building. - The development, including site clearance, must not commence until a tree protection plan, to include all the relevant details of tree protection has been submitted to the Local Planning Authority and approved in writing.
+- (1) The development hereby permitted must be begun not later than the expiration of 3 years beginning with the date of this notice. - (2) Materials to be used for the external finishes of the proposed extensions shall match those of the existing building. - (3) The development including site clearance, must not commence until a tree protection plan, to include all the relevant details of tree protection has been submitted to the Local Planning Authority and approved in writing.

-The statement must include a plan showing the area to be protected and fencing in accordance with the relevant British Standard (Trees in Relation to Construction-Recommendations; BS.5837:2005).
-It must also specify any other means needed to ensure that all of the trees to be retained will not be harmed during the development, including by damage to their root system, directly or indirectly.
+The statement must include a plan showing the area to be protected and fencing in accordance with the relevant British Standard (Trees in relation to Construction-Recommendations: BS.58837:2005).
+It must also specify any other means deeded to ensure that all trees to be retained will not be harmed during the development, including by damage to their root system, directly or indirectly.